Quick Links

 Preventing Acne Scars

-For many patients, treating acne early and limiting breakouts can help you prevent acne scars from developing.
+For many patients, treating acne early and limiting breakouts can help you prevent acne scar formation in the first place.
 To treat acne, you can schedule an appointment with a dermatologist like Dr. Damstetter to learn more about proper skin care for your skin type or to seek professional acne treatments.
 As your acne clears, you should continue to treat your skin as instructed to prevent future breakouts.
 Avoid scrubbing or picking at your skin and do not attempt to pop or squeeze acne, as this can cause further inflammation and result in scars.

 If you have acne scars, Dr. Damstetter may recommend several treatment options to reduce the appearance of the scarring and restore healthy, smooth, and more even skin.

-Energy-based resurfacing treatments such as laser and IPL can be a good option for acne scars by stimulating new collagen production and healthy skin cell growth.
-Similarly, microneedling can be a good option for both depressed or textured scarring and redness in acne scars, as the treatment stimulates new collagen.
+Energy-based resurfacing treatments, such as IPL and laser treatment/laser resurfacing, can be a good option for acne scars by stimulating new collagen production, removing dead skin cells, and promoting healthy skin cell growth.
+Similarly, microneedling (also called collagen induction therapy) can be a good option to treat acne scars that are depressed or textured and redness in acne scars, as the treatment stimulates new collagen.

 Dermal fillers can also be used to smooth depressed acne scars by adding a small amount of volume below the scarring.